 If you use two systems (e.g., a desktop PC and a laptop), you can consider a connector to share a keyboard, a mouse and a screen which allows you to flip from one system to the other with a mere switch.

-Regarding the breaks: your lumbar discs would like you to stand every 30 min at least, be it for 2-3 minutes only (coffee break, bathroom, phone, chat).
-Your neck and eyes would like to relax even more frequently, but for a shorter duration.
+Regarding the breaks: to protect your lumbar discs, you should stand at least every 30 min, be it for 2-3 minutes only (coffee break, bathroom, phone, chat).
+Your neck and eyes need to relax even more frequently, but for a shorter duration.
 These breaks seem frequent; however, bear in mind that they are simply biomechanical breaks.
 They do not force you to take an intellectual (or psychological) break, which would suppose that you take time to re-focus on your task.
 With a biomechanical break, you don't waste any time...

 If you can install it, I recommend the Workrave (Windows) or Time Out (iOS / Mac) freewares, which will prompt you to take breaks if you don't take them naturally.

-If you want to receive personal advice on your workplace ergonomics, visit our page on ergonomics at a distance.
+If you want to receive personal advice on your workplace ergonomics, please choose between the two modalities below.

 more than 70 clients in switzerland